Raghavrs1999/Assignment_from_listed/README.md

 # IMAGE CAPTIONING

-IN THIS ASSIGNMENT IF YOU WANT TO SEE THE BACKEND WORK THEN YOU CAN GO THROUGH "Image_captions_generator.ipynb"
+Here, IF YOU WANT TO SEE THE BACKEND WORK THEN YOU CAN GO THROUGH "Image_captions_generator.ipynb"

 IF YOU WANT TO SE THE ENTIRE PROJECT THEN YOU CAN GO THROUGH THE FOLDER "Image captioning" and run app.py then you will got link on output "http://127.0.0.1:5000/" click on the link you will got the interface where you have to upload the image then click on generate captions.